by Dave Landry

 In the beautiful design which keeps us alive, chemicals are dumped into our system to give us the boost we need in “flight or fight” situations.
 When faced with danger, we don’t want to sit around contemplating our navel.
 The adrenal glands dumping the steroid cortisol into our blood stream can save our life-allowing us to run away from the bear or jump out of the way of a speeding car.
 Unfortunately, this same hormone is also triggered under stress.
 And, when does stress occur?
 According to Montier, stress occurs when information is unknown and/or changing.
 This sounds like the exact moment you enter a trade, stepping from the known into the unknown.

 You know what you’re doing wrong?
 Well, provided you have a little experience, you KNOW what you’re doing wrong.
-Livermore once said that people make mistakes and know that they are making them.
+Livermore once said that traders make mistakes and know that they are making them.
 We know we shouldn’t be firing off day trades if we are position traders.
 We know we shouldn’t be buying because a market is “low enough” or selling because it is “too high.”
 We know that we shouldn’t “invent trades” (Mauthe) when there are none.
 We know that we should honor our stops vs. hoping the market will come back.
 As I preach, whenever I work with someone and wonder how I’m going to figure out what they’re doing wrong, I just ask.
 99% of the time they tell me.
 On the other 1%, when I identify the questionable trading practices, a confession follows shortly thereafter.

 Assuming that you’ve done your homework and have some experience, then the solution is simple.
 Notice that I used the word “simple” and not “easy.”
 Just like the old “Doctor, doctor, it hurts when I do this” joke, quite often the answer is “Don’t do that.”
 If you are a position trader, then resist the Siren call of daytrading.
 If there’s nothing to do, then do nothing.
 When you do think you really have the mother of all setups, then plan your trade while things are static.
 Plan before going into the trade when all information is known.
 Then, trade your plan.
 Have a stop in place because guess what, you will be wrong sometimes.
 That goes for you, me, and that guy who screams on T.V.
 And, if you’re right over the short-term, take partial profits just in case you cease being right and then, trail a stop higher on the remainder, so hopefully, you ride out the trend for a long long time.
 When you find yourself tempted to make an emotionally charged decision outside of your trading plan just pause long enough to make sure you're using your whole brain and not just the tiny emotional part.
 Simple huh?
 Simple yes, but I never said it was easy.